vahidinj/Machine_Learning/README.md

 #### Files

 - `ann_mlflow.py`: Contains the code for loading data, preprocessing, building, training, and evaluating an ANN model.
 It also logs metrics, confusion matrix, and classification report using MLflow.
+- Data for this model is stored in `Churn_Modelin.csv

 #### Usage